 Machine learning algorithms help computers find hidden insights in seemingly normal transactions.
 These algorithms are based on advanced data analysis and analytical model building.
 Machine learning and IoT security is a combination that will make using IoT devices safer.

-IoT devices generate lot of data.
+IoT devices generate lot of data (also consider checking out this perfect parcel of information for data science degree).
 Machine learning is applied to this data to gather insights.
 These insights are generally around improving customer satisfaction or reducing cost.
 This equation can be flipped to understand the aspects of this data that are harmful.
 The mechanics remain same but the focus needs to shift from customer centric analytics to security centric analytics.

 An IoT device needs a security key to function.
 This is good news.
 Imagine a situation where you have a smart home with all smart appliances powered by IoT.
 Further imagine having a security key for each of these smart appliances.
 It is no longer good news.
 Instead it is a nightmare.
 A possible solution can be to have a unified security key.
 But, that leaves ample room for all kinds of hacking and security issues.